stephhappens/awesome-tools-for-junior-developers/README.md

 - [40 Keys Computer Science Concepts Explained In Layman’s Terms](http://carlcheo.com/compsci)
 - [A Gentle Introduction To Graph Theory](https://dev.to/vaidehijoshi/a-gentle-introduction-to-graph-theory)
 - [A Software Developer’s Reading List](https://stevewedig.com/2014/02/03/software-developers-reading-list/) - Some good books and links in there.
-- [Data structure and Algorithms](https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-practice-problems-and-their-solutions) - List of some algorithms and data structure with their solutions.
+- [Data structure and Algorithms](https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-practice-problems-and-their-solutions) - List of some algorithms and data structures with their solutions.
 - [Data Structure Map](https://fkcd.ca/b7d.svg)
 - [Dive into the byte code](https://www.wikiwand.com/en/Java_bytecode)
 - [Expectations of a Junior Developer](http://blog.thefirehoseproject.com/posts/expectations-of-a-junior-developer/)